AndrewLamCUHK/info.github.io/_pages/about.md

 * I'm an algorithm engineer in [Mininglamp Technology](https://www.mininglamp.com/).
 * I'm very lucky to work as research assistant unter the supervise of Prof. [XIA Ying](https://sog.sysu.edu.cn/teacher/XiaYing).
 * My research interests lie in the general area of Computational Social Science, Public Opinions, Social Networks.
-My work is mainly about Natural Language Processing.
+My field of work now is mainly machine learning, deep learning and Natural Language Processing.

 * My name written in Chinese is *林阔*.
 You may call me *Andrew* in English or *Lam* in Cantonese.